Skip to content

 width

 The width of each markdown text.
 If numeric it will be converted to units using default.units.
-NULL is equivalent to the width of the parent container
+NULL is equivalent to the width of the parent container.
+NA uses the width of the text as the full width of the grob and will thus avoid any soft breaking of lines.

 default.units